Udoka-AM/Solana-developer-resources/README.md

 Whether you're just getting started or looking to deepen your expertise, you'll find helpful tutorials, documentation, dev tools, funding opportunities, job boards, and more.
 The goal is not to overwhelm but to give you a practical, well-organised starting point for getting cracking with Solana development.

 This is not an exhaustive index of everything in the ecosystem—rather, it's a focused and evolving guide for anyone serious about building on Solana.
-Also, you're welcome to contribute to the repo if you find an opportunity that is useful to the community.
+You're also welcome to contribute to the repo if you find a useful opportunity for the community.

 ---